 Your portfolio is administered at the workspace level.
-You cannot share a portfolio across workspaces.
+You cannot share a portfolio or its contents across workspaces.

 Portfolio items, projects, and custom fields cannot be shared or rolled up across different workspaces.
-Rally recommends you limit the number of workspaces you create.
+We recommend that you limit the number of workspaces you create.

 Create a portfolio from an existing user story hierarchy

-If you are creating a portfolio that you already modeled in Rally's user story hierarchy:
+If you are creating a portfolio that you already modeled in CA Agile Central's user story hierarchy:

 - Import portfolio items from a CSV file or create portfolio items from the Portfolio Items page for upper-level types.